TwoFistedJustice/square-pie/docs/squareClassTable_Catalog.md

 ##Conventions used
 ! : by itself it means "not"\
 ! someName : means the thing named is being worked on\
-someName\*\*\*: a name followed by three asterisks means the expected value has specific requirements such as specific string values or a predifined object type.
-These should appear at the bottom of a table so they can easily be found.\
+someName^^^ : a name followed by three carets means the expected value has specific requirements such as specific string values or a predifined object type.
+These should appear at the bottom of a table so they can easily be found.

 ###Observations